Saurabh4325/Insta_image/README.md

 Selenium is a powerful tool for automating web browsers.
 This project uses Selenium for download profile images.

-## Download profile of your crush💕/girlfriend❤️/boyfriend😎
+## Download profile images of your crush💕/girlfriend❤️/boyfriend😎

 ## Prerequisites